apache/calcite/avatica/site/_docs/protobuf_reference.md

 `connection_id` The identifier of the connection to open in the server.

 `info` A Map containing properties to include when creating the Connection.

+### PrepareAndExecuteBatchRequest

+This request is used as short-hand to create a Statement and execute a batch of updates against that Statement.

+{% highlight protobuf %}
+message PrepareAndExecuteBatchRequest {
+  string connection_id = 1;
+  uint32 statement_id = 2;
+  repeated string sql_commands = 3;
+}
+{% endhighlight %}

+`connection_id` The identifier for the connection to use.

+`statement_id` The identifier for the statement created by the above connection to use.

+`sql_commands` A list of SQL commands to execute; a batch.

 ### PrepareAndExecuteRequest